 In addition, ask the A-Team to determine the best way to measure success.
 As an operations guy, I like numbers.
 So, I’d start by surveying employees to help educate your Workplace 2020 strategy.
 Then, conduct pulse surveys or use an app like Smiley Digital to measure specific elements of employee experience and overall workplace happiness.

 Keep in mind your front-line managers can also provide valuable insight into employee sentiment, so make it a regular practice to ask them.
 If you’re not having regular leadership meetings with your managers, now is the time to start.
-Your managers are paramount to cascading and reinforcing important information to your employees.
+Your managers are crisis leadership in their own right, paramount to cascading and reinforcing important information to your employees.

 Be tough, yet caring.
 Put your employees at the center of every decision you make for the business—even when it’s hard.
 Show no fear when you talk about the plan with employees, but be as honest and as transparent as possible in explaining why certain decisions were made.